 - All teams are expected to exhibit at the Biomaker Fayre on 27 Oct 2018.

-- At least one member from each team should attend the Biomaker Meetups whenever possible - all are welcome!
+- At least one member from each team should attend the Biomaker training events though all are encouraged to attend.

 - You are encouraged to attend other meetings such Cambridge Science Makers, Cambridge Biomakespace Meetups, Norwich Biomakers Meetups and others from OpenPlant and the Synthetic Biology SRI.